 Contacts: Of course not every player has data available for them, so we have also developed a network of contacts who watch football at all levels.
 If there is a good player coming through the system we will know of their potential before our purely data-driven rivals.
 We have contacts with academy teams in some of the best development environments around such as Mali and Nigeria.

 Video Scouting: We have developed a three-stage approach to video scouting.
 We initially filter players based on viewing event data (short clips) to check their physical and technical suitability.
 Once two people have viewed them and deemed them suitable they reach the next stage where they are watched for entire matches to check they would fit within the tactical scheme.
 If they do they are scouting intensely with many games viewed and reports created (Scout 7 or similar) so we have a very good idea of the players strengths, weaknesses and suitability.

-Club Network: Our business model allows us to work for multiple clients.
-We work exclusively with one team per league per year.
-This keeps our cost affordable and gives our clients confidence that we are not supplying rival teams with players.
-Operating with a network of clubs allows us to also find in-network solutions for players.
+Club Network: Operating with a network of clubs allows us to also find in-network solutions for players.
 Transfers, loan moves, and work experience moves are possible for players and coaches.
 We currently are providing opportunities in the English Championship, USL and League of Ireland.

 In the summer of 2019 Swansea City AFC decided to restructure its recruitment department.

 MRKT Insights produced a speculative report analysing the squad, the club’s playing style, and some recruitment recommendations.
 The report can be read in full here: